Jeffrey A. Alexander, PhD

 - MS, Health Services Administration, Stanford University, 1976

 - BA, History, University of Texas, 1969

 Dr. Alexander's research includes studies of physician-system alignment, governance of public-private community health partnerships, organization and staffing practices in mental health delivery settings, and the effects of managed care on drug abuse treatment practices.

-- Nembhard, I. M., Alexander, J.A, Hoff, T., & Ramanujam, R. (2009).
+Nembhard, I. M., Alexander, J.A, Hoff, T., and Ramanujam, R. (2009).
 Understanding implementation failure in health care delivery: A role for organizational research and theory.
 Academy of Management Perspectives 1-27.

-Alexander, J.A., & Hearld, L. (2009).
+Alexander, J.A., and Hearld, L. (2009).
 What can we learn from quality improvement research?: A critical review of research methods.
 Medical Care Research and Review 235-271.

-- Damschroder, L., Aron, D., Keith, R., Kirsch, S., Alexander, J., & Lowry, J. (2009).
+Damschroder, L., Aron, D., Keith, R., Kirsch, S., Alexander, J., and Lowry, J. (2009).
 Fostering implementation of health services research findings into practice: A consolidated framework for advancing implementation science.
 Implementation Science 543-555.

 M3507 SPH II